viparitakarani/nodejs_project/clientServerSSE/README.md

 $firebase login

-Login to browser or Already logged in as [email] if already login
+Login to browser

 ## Init project with firebase project for the first time project's created

 $firebase init functions

-- Select existing project, which already been created.
+- Select existing project, which's already been created in firebase.
-- select javascript, for this project in project set up then user ESLint
+- select javascript, for this project in project set up,and then use ESLint
 - install dependecy with npmm, by chosing y, the project folder [server/functions] will be generated and firebase.json will be created in project folder[server/firebase.json].

-go to  functions folder then edit index.js as needed or use another file name  like server.js then edit the main tag in package.json
+go to  functions folder then edit index.js as needed, or use another file name  like server.js then edit the main tag in package.json

 $cd functions

-[start coding and fun]
+[start coding and have fun]

 add required dependency

 $npm i express cors

 this will add also the dependencies in package.json

 ## Test the project in local browser